Mission: Ecuador

 learning the dynamics of small group discipleship.

-"Empowering" the outlying churches of Ecuador through training and discipleship,
+"Empowering" Ecuadorian believers through training and discipleship,

-The "Great Commission" Program: purpose and goals
+The "Great Commission" Ministry: purpose and goals

 This program has the following major objectives:

 * To identify specific needs, share these needs with the church body around the world, and address these needs.
-Needs such as :

 - The lack of hymnals, bibles, Sunday school material, study books, and tracts.